mozilla/bug-handling/_policies/triage-bugzilla.md

 Are there steps to reproduce?
 If not, needinfo the person who filed the bug, requesting steps to reproduce.
 You are not obligated to wait forever for a response, and bugs for which open requests for information go unanswered can be `RESOLVED` as `INCOMPLETE`.

+#### I need help reproducing the bug

+Set a needinfo for the QA managers, Softvision project managers, or the QA owner of the component of the bug.

 #### I don't have enough information to make a decision

 If you don't have a reproduction or confirmation, or have questions about how to proceed, `needinfo` the person who filed the bug, or someone who can answer.